PrabinaMeher/OptimGS/README.md

   Example

         C:/PROGRA~1/R/R-4.0.2/bin/Rscript CFMS.R

-# Running script using user's files
+# Executing the script using user-provided files
-If user wants to use their own phenotypic and genotypic files.
-They can make a phenotypic file containing trait values and separate genotypic files containing markers for each chromosome.
+Users can also use their own files to execute the script.
+If users want to work with their own phenotypic and genotypic data, they can create a phenotypic file that includes the trait values and separate genotypic files that contain marker information for each chromosome.

 Here are few changes they can make in the R script:
 - chr

         [20] > chr <-c("1A","1B","1D","2A","2B","2D","3A","3B","3D","4A","4B","4D","5A","5B","5D","6A","6B","6D","7A","7B","7D")

 - If user is using their own file they can change values for the chromosome's name identifiers.

   For example:

         [20] > chr <-c("1","2","3","4","5") # If name is chromosome_1_genotype.txt, chromosome_2_genotype.txt, chromosome_3_genotype.txt, chromosome_4_genotype.txt, chromosome_5_genotype.txt